rbaxter08/recoil-table/packages/recoil-table/README.md

 The **Recoil Table** package is intended to make managing the state of a table or grid simple by providing an easy way to access and modify that state from anywhere in your application.

-By leveraging Recoil, you can listen to only the parts of the table state that are necessary for your component to render from anywhere in your application under the `RecoilRoot`
+By leveraging Recoil your components can access the table state from anywhere in your application under the `RecoilRoot` and listen only to the parts of the state that are necessary for them to render.

 # Getting Started